DxMortem/challenge-tl-backend/README.md

 3. To run it use: `java -jar target/challenge-tl-backend-0.0.1-SNAPSHOT.jar`

 # Data available for test

+## Users
-There are 11 products already populated into the database Also you have 3 users, for your tests, 1 admin 2 normal users:
+You have 3 users, for your tests, 1 admin 2 normal users:

 | User     | Email                  | Password | isAdmin |
 |----------|------------------------|----------|---------|